 Are these good for couples who wake easily?

-They are not the quietest category.
-Elizabeth did the best job staying composed during turns, but couples who need very low motion transfer may prefer a foam-forward design.
+They’re not the quietest category.
+Elizabeth stayed the calmest during turns, but very light sleepers who need minimal motion transfer may prefer a foam-forward design.

 Is flipping actually worth the effort?

-Yes, if you’re trying to keep the feel consistent over time.
-The two-sided construction is one of the clearest practical advantages in this lineup.
+For these models, yes.
+Flipping helps keep the feel more even over time and is one of the clearest practical benefits in this lineup.